lusayo-nyondo/jupyter_notebooks/02_data_structures_and_algorithms/notes/.ipynb_checkpoints/README-checkpoint.md

-# The Index-Pointer Approach to an Intuitive Understanding of Data Structures and Algorithms
+# The Index-Pointer Approach to Data Structures and Algorithms

-These are my notes and exercises on my own mental model for data structures and algorithms.
-This mental model provides a conceptual framework for understanding data structures and algorithms, designed to build intuition before delving into formal analysis.
-The core idea is to organize all related concepts into a clear, hierarchical taxonomy.
+This mental model provides an intuitive, hierarchical taxonomy for understanding data structures and algorithms.
+The core idea is to build a conceptual framework from the ground up, starting with low-level data models and progressing to high-level algorithmic strategies.

 ## 1. Foundational Data Models
-The most fundamental concept is the Data Model, which defines how a computer groups related items.
-There are two primary types:
+At the lowest level, all data is organized using one of two fundamental models.

-### a.
-Index-Based Data Models.
+### Index-Based Data Models:
-A data model where the size is fixed and known beforehand.
-The position of an element can be inferred directly from its index.
-The primary operation is random access, allowing you to retrieve any element in constant time.
-A classic example is an array.
+Data is stored in a contiguous block of memory.
+The size is fixed, and elements can be accessed instantly (random access) by their position (index).
+The quintessential example is an array.

-### b.
-Pointer-Based Data Models.
+### Pointer-Based Data Models:
-A data model where the size is not known until all elements are inspected.
-An element's position can only be inferred by following a link or "pointer" from a previous element.
-The primary operation is sequential access, which requires traversing the structure from a starting point.
-A classic example is a linked list.
+Data is stored non-contiguously.
+The size is dynamic, and elements are accessed sequentially by following "pointers" from one element to the next.
+The classic example is a linked list.

 ## 2. Abstract Data Types (ADTs)
-An Abstract Data Type (ADT) is a logical representation of a data model.
-It defines a set of behaviors and constraints on how data is organized and accessed, independent of the underlying implementation.
-ADTs serve as a contract, specifying what operations are available without revealing how they are performed.

-We have two major categories:
+ADTs are the logical representations of data that abstract away the underlying data model.
+They define the behavior and rules for a data structure.
+ADTs are divided into two main categories:

-### a.
-Linear ADTs
+### Linear ADTs:

-These organize data in a logical sequence.

-    Examples include: Arrays, Strings, Linked Lists: ADTs that model sequential collections of data.

-Stacks and Queues: ADTs that enforce specific access patterns (LIFO for stacks, FIFO for queues).
+Organize data in a sequence, such as arrays, strings, linked lists, stacks, and queues.

-### Non-Linear ADTs
+### Non-Linear ADTs:

-These organize data in a hierarchical or networked fashion.
+Organize data in a hierarchical or networked fashion, such as hash maps, trees, and graphs.

-    Hash Maps and Hash Sets: These ADTs use a hash function to map keys to values, enabling near-constant time lookups.

-    Trees and Heaps: Hierarchical ADTs that model parent-child relationships.
-Heaps are a specialized tree with a specific ordering property.

-    Graphs: ADTs that model complex networks of interconnected nodes.

 ## 3. Algorithmic Techniques

-An Algorithm is an ordered set of computational operations performed on an ADT's underlying data to produce a new value or state.
-This mental model defines two major categories:
+An algorithm is an ordered set of fundamental operations orchestrated by high-level strategies to solve a problem.

 ### a.
-Fundamental Operations.
+Fundamental Operations

-These are the basic, atomic actions performed on data.
-These include:
+These are the three basic, atomic actions of all algorithms:

-#### i.
-Navigation.
+### Navigation
 The process of traversing a data structure to visit its elements.
-This can be linear (e.g., using a single pointer on an array) or non-linear (e.g., traversing a tree).
+This can be linear (using single or multi-pointers) or non-linear (hierarchical or network traversal).

-#### ii.
-Querying.
+### Querying
-The act of inspecting data to get an answer, often a boolean, a specific value, or a range of values.
+The act of inspecting data to get an answer.
+There are two types:

+#### Direct Queries
+Rely on a stored property of the data structure for instant retrieval (e.g., getting the size of an array).

+#### Computed Queries
+Require navigation or computation to get an answer (e.g., finding an element in an unsorted array).

+### Computation
-#### iii.
-Computation: The process of deriving a new value from existing data, ranging from primitive operations (e.g., 1+1=2) to complex heuristic computations (e.g., greedy algorithms).
+The process of deriving a new value or data structure from existing data.
+It's broken down by its logic:

+#### Primitive:
+Basic math and logic.

+#### Algorithmic:
+Fixed, predetermined steps (e.g., sum()).

+#### Heuristic:
+Decision-making at each step (e.g., a greedy algorithm).

 ### b.
-Implementation Strategies for Querying, Navigation, and Computation.

-These are technical approaches for performing query, navigation, and computation operations.
-The goal of these is to gain:

-#### i.
-Stored Properties

-Leveraging inherent properties of the data structure for a quick result (e.g., getting the size of an array).
+Optimization Strategies
+These are the high-level approaches to optimize any sort of algorithm.

-#### ii.
-Precomputation
+#### Precomputation

-Performing work ahead of time to make future operations faster (e.g., sorting an array to prepare for a binary search).
+Performing work ahead of time to build an optimized ADT, making future operations faster (e.g., sorting an array for a binary search).

-#### iii.
-Iterative Refinement
+#### Iterative Refinement

-A strategy that repeatedly applies computations on a dataset to narrow down a solution, which can be implemented using either an iterative method (e.g., a for loop with explicit state) or a recursive method (e.g., using the call stack for implicit state management).
+A problem-solving strategy that repeatedly applies fundamental operations to narrow down a solution.
+It can be implemented using an iterative method (loops) or a recursive method (the call stack).